 The user which kubectl makes use of in your AWS account lacks the necessary Role/Policy permissions to call sts:AssumeRole, or the trust relationship on the AWS account is incorrectly setup.

 Create a new IAM user and ensure that you have an IAM user setup and copy the users ARN Details, Access Key and Secret Access Key:

-AWS Console > IAM > Users > Add User > Select: Access Key Programmatic Access > Click Next 'No permissions needed at this time' > Select Next & Review > Create User
+AWS Console > IAM > Users > Add User > Click Next > Select existing policies now or attach later > Select Next & Review > Create User

-Note: when visible, select the Access Key and Secret Access Key - The Secret Access Key is only visible at the time of creating the user, AWS does not allow retrieval of a secret access key after its initial creation.
+Note: when visible, select the Access Key and Secret Access Key - The Secret Access Key is only visible at the time of creating the secret via the Security Credential Tab, AWS does not allow retrieval of a secret access key after its initial creation.

 Ensure that you copy the users ARN (Amazon Resource Name)